LET US SHOULDER YOUR LEGAL BURDEN GET STARTED TODAY

 In New York State, when someone reaches the age of 16, they can obtain a learner’s permit.
 After six months with no license suspension, the teen can advance to a junior license.
 There are requirements to prove they’ve had at least 50 hours of supervised driving, including 15 hours at night.
 The applicant must also complete a pre-licensing driver’s education course.
 Junior license holders must still have a parent or guardian with them while driving.
 At 17, they can obtain an unrestricted license.

-If your teen is involved in an accident that causes property damage and injury to others, you need to make a claim on your auto insurance policy, but beware of one thing: Insurers have trained professionals known as claims adjusters whose sole goal is to safeguard the parent company’s bottom line.
+If your teen is involved in an accident that causes property damage and injury to others, you need to make a claim on your auto insurance policy.
+But beware of one thing: insurers have trained professionals known as claims adjusters whose sole goal is to safeguard the parent company’s bottom line.
 The result is generally a low-ball first settlement offer.
 Don’t accept it.
 In fact, don’t do the negotiating yourself.

-Instead, get my knowledgeable support.
-I’ll deal with the claims adjuster and fight for your just settlement.
-I’ve been fighting the insurance companies for three decades, and I know all their tricks.
-Contact me at the Law Office of Steven R. Smith if you’re in New York or Long Island, or in neighboring communities.
+As a professional car accident attorney, I have more than 30 years of experience in personal injury claims and lawsuits.
+I’ve been fighting the insurance companies for decades, and I know all their tricks.
+Contact me at the Law Offices of Steven R. Smith if your teen has been involved in an accident in Long Island or any neighboring communities.